boustrophedon/algorithms_playground/README.md

 # Running the code

-To run the tests for a given python file, have pipenv installed, install dependencies with `pipenv install --dev` and run `pipenv run pytest <python_file>`.
+To run the tests for a given python file, have pipenv installed, install dependencies with `pipenv install --dev --pre` and run `pipenv run pytest <python_file>`.

 To run all tests you just run `pytest`.